 - Level D - evidence is from limited studies that are either such poor quality or too conflicting that no conclusions can be made.
 No evidence from either authoritative sources or research involving humans was found.

-See the PEN Writer’s Guide for a full description of the PEN® approach to retrieval, synthesis and grading of evidence, and for more information on the levels of evidence.
+See the PEN Authors and Reviewers Guide for a full description of the PEN® approach to retrieval, synthesis and grading of evidence, and for more information on the levels of evidence.

 See Additional Information: